 As Clark said goodbye, he thanked the Marines at MARSOC.

-"This command has done such tremendous things," said Clark.
+"This command has done such tremendous things," Clark said.
 "Everyone in this organization gave everything they had, every day.
 And so I thank you for that."

 Under Clark's tenure, MARSOC continued to contribute directly to overseas contingency operations and has conducted missions in more than 15 nations.
 These missions include partner nation training, security assistance and subject matter expert guidance.

-"I could not be happier you are taking the helm," said McRaven.
+"I could not be happier you are taking the helm," McRaven said.
 "We will need your experience, your talent and your leadership to continue to make MARSOC one of the finest commands in the Corps and within SOCOM."

 Osterman received his commission as a second lieutenant through the Naval Reserve Officers Training Corps Program at the University of Colorado, Boulder.
 After completing the Basic School and the Infantry Officer Course in 1982, Osterman started his career as a rifle platoon commander with 1st Battalion, 7th Marine Regiment, 1st Marine Division.